A rapid low-background assay of $^{210}$Pb in archaeological lead: Optimization of the experimental parameters

 The aim of the preliminary study was to quantify the impact of different archaeological Pb concentrations, sample acidity, and LS cocktail volume ratios on the counting efficiency $\epsilon$.
 The ultimate goal is to maximize the detection sensitivity, as defined in Eq.~\ref{sensitivity_eq}.

 For a fixed measurement time $T$, the sensitivity is maximized by maximizing the product $m \cdot \epsilon$.
 Since the efficiency response to the archaeological Pb concentration is approximately constant for both the 5/20 and 8/20 configurations, and the sample acidity is constrained by the requirement of forming a chemically stable LS cocktail, the adopted strategy to maximize sensitivity is to dissolve the largest feasible amount of archaeological Pb in the LS cocktail.

-The optimal configuration corresponds to the 8/20 sample, in which the 8~ml aliquot mixed with the LS cocktail is prepared by dissolving archaeological Pb in a 20\% HNO$_3$ solution, with an approximate ratio of 1~g per 10~ml.
-As a result, each optimized 8/20 sample contains between 0.75~g and 0.8~g of archaeological Pb, depending on the specific chemical preparation.
+Although the 5/20 efficiency $\epsilon_{5/20}$ is higher than the 8/20 efficiency $\epsilon_{8/20}$ (as shown in Fig.~\ref{quenching}), the optimal setup is obtained using the 8/20 configuration, as it maximizes $m\cdot\epsilon$.
+Considering that 0.1~g of Pb can be dissolved in 1~ml of $20\%$ HNO$_3$ solution, a 5/20 sample contains approximately 0.5~g of Pb while an 8/20 sample contains 0.8~g.
+Even in a conservative scenario, where $\epsilon_{5/20}=0.81$ and $\epsilon_{8/20}=0.65$ (corresponding to the samples with the lowest HNO$_3$ concentration in Fig.~\ref{HNO3_conc}), $m_{8/20}\cdot\epsilon_{8/20}=0.520$ remains higher than $m_{5/20}\cdot\epsilon_{5/20}=0.405$.
+Therefore, the 8/20 configuration represents the optimal choice.